shuncleopasfang/shuncleopasfang.github.io/pages/about.md

 <br>

-Beyond academics, I have a keen interest in politics, particularly in Cross-strait relations.
+Beyond academics, I have a keen interest in politics, particularly in Japan-Taiwan-mainland China relations.
 My political enlightenment was inspired by Taiwan People's Party Chairman Ko Wen-je, and this is a [photo](https://drive.google.com/file/d/1sNDMhoABacYMNcLuC9hYBRy1a_Ciz7TT/view) of us taken on October 15, 2023, along with his [birthday wishes](https://drive.google.com/file/d/1odAayKZWJjTdYFDNo1ajwatOb7xpYK0k/view) for me.
 On the eve of the Blue-White Alliance political consultation meeting between the Kuomintang (KMT) and the Taiwan People's Party (TPP) to be held at the Ma Ying-jeou Foundation, we embraced and took another commemorative [photo](https://drive.google.com/file/d/1HKwt3E8LJOGD9yqHhOsr2GPRyXsts1CO/view) together.
 Apart from these, my other political engagements are private information.

 <br>